ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

 - Pass-Through support allows the BLHeli application to be used to configure the ESCs while remaining connected to the autopilot
 - :ref:`Reversible DShot <blheli32-reversible-dshot>` (aka 3D mode) allows the motor to be spun in either direction
-- :ref:`Bi-directional Dshot <bidir-dshot>` allows the ESCs to send RPM back to the autopilot without the need for an additional telemetry connection
+- :ref:`Bi-directional DShot <bidir-dshot>` allows the ESCs to send RPM back to the autopilot without the need for an additional telemetry connection
 - :ref:`ESC Telemetry <blheli32-esc-telemetry>` allows the ESCs to send RPM, voltage and current information back to the autopilot so that it can be logged, viewed in real-time or even allow the removal of a :ref:`battery monitor <esc-telemetry-based-battery-monitor>`

 "BLHeli" covers covers multiple (sometimes competing) projects providing ESCs firmware and accompanying configuration software